NikithaLakshmiJ/Dashboard-using-Tableau/README.md

 # Dashboard-using-Tableau
-To Create an Amazing Interactive Tableau Dashboard about Customer Personality Analysis.
+To create an Amazing Interactive Tableau Dashboard about Customer Personality Analysis.